If they build that mosque, the Cordoba Center, near ground zero, why not have the trial of Khalid Sheikh Mohammed there?

 Right.

-What you're saying is that the reason people think that it's a good idea to do this because it's outreach, really don't know what they're doing.
+What you're saying is that the reason people think that it's a good idea to do this, because it's outreach, really don't know what they're doing.

-That's what you mean by they just they're just ignorant of um the caliphate.
+That's what you mean by it.

 That's right.